 CVS recently bought the 107-year-old Nassif's Pharmacy, transferring its customers and pharmacists over to the CVS location in the Big Y plaza, expanding its business and making an investment to manage the additional customers and train new employees.

 There are logistical issues with the move as well.
 St. Francis sits across the street from a Dunkin' Donuts that is already notorious for creating some vehicular nightmares.
-A CVS in its place isn't going to help.

 There are also business logic and community need concerns.
 The St. Francis location is across the street from a Rite Aid and a block down from Little's Pharmacy.
 Who is going to fill the empty CVS space created in the Big Y plaza?
 Another pharmacy?
 How congested can the competition area possibly get?